 Washtenaw County Health Department provided these tips for a Safer Halloween.

 There are ways that you can decrease the risk of trick or treat at your house.

 Give Trick or Treaters Space

 Set your house up so that trick or treaters can maintain distance.
 Our front walk is narrow and barely has room for kids to pass each other let alone maintain 6′ of space.
-So we are going to distribute candy from our driveway using a candy slide created from a ladder, step stool and a board.
+Last year we distributed candy from our driveway using a candy slide created from a ladder, step stool and a board.
 We got into the spirit using our digital projector to display a Halloween scene on the garage door.
 Sadly it wasn’t easy to see until it got sufficiently dark.
 This year, we will probably skip the candy slide, but still distribute from the driveway and setup the Halloween scene projection.

 Socially Distant Candy Distribution

 If you want to be extra cautious, you can use one of these socially distant candy distribution methods.

 Last year I saw lots of fun ideas posted before Halloween.

 I have seen several pictures of candy chutes using PVC pipe.
 Check out this video demo: